ethereum/py-evm/evm/tools/test_builder/README.md

 # JSON test builder

-The JSON test builder found in `evm.utils.test_builder.test_builder` is a library that facilitates creating standard JSON consensus tests as found in the [ethereum/tests repository](https://github.com/ethereum/tests).
+The JSON test builder found in `evm.tools.test_builder.test_builder` is a library that facilitates creating standard JSON consensus tests as found in the [ethereum/tests repository](https://github.com/ethereum/tests).
 Only VM and state tests are supported right now.